se24ncsu/ChefGPT/README.md

-<h2> What is Recipe Recommender? </h2>
+<h2> What is CookSmart? </h2>

-Meet Recipe Recommender, your ultimate kitchen companion!
 Say goodbye to the dilemma of deciding what to cook with the ingredients on hand.
-We've revolutionized the cooking experience with an application that effortlessly suggests delicious recipes based on your kitchen inventory.  <br>
+We’ve revolutionized the cooking experience with an application that effortlessly suggests delicious recipes based on your kitchen inventory.
 Unlock the full potential of your pantry and fridge as our innovative software guides you in selecting perfect dishes tailored to your current ingredients.
 Cooking is now an exciting adventure rather than a daunting task.
-Immerse yourself in a realm of limitless culinary possibilities with Recipe Recommender.  <br>
+Immerse yourself in a realm of limitless culinary possibilities with CookSmart!  <br>

+## Feature additions: Enhancements, Upgrades and BugFixes:
 We've added <b> numerous entertaining new features and fixes to enhance user-friendliness.</b> <br>
-1. Craving enchiladas but unsure how to cook Mexican food?
-Now, you can search for recipes by names!
-Just type in "enchiladas," choose a recipe based on its features, and enjoy. <br>

-2. Imagine finding interesting recipes during your commute.
-With another new feature, you can save them on the go.
-We've also introduced dedicated user profiles.
-Sign up, log in, and save your favorite recipes under your profile in the "bookmarks" section.
-When you're ready to cook, everything will be waiting for you.  <br>

-3. That's not all!
-We've removed non-functional buttons, technically known as "refactoring the system."  <br>
-4. Your profile, information, and favorite recipes now have a dedicated space.
-Secure logins and logouts ensure no duplicate entries or exposed credentials, making the system more secure.
+AI-Powered Recipe Suggestions
+Recipes are now dynamically fetched using AI via Google’s Gemini APIs, providing unique, high-quality recommendations instead of relying on static database entries.
+This allows for more accurate, creative suggestions tailored to your preferences and ingredients.

+Firebase Authentication
+User login and profile management are now handled by Firebase Authentication, enhancing security and simplifying the login experience.
+Say goodbye to database-managed credentials and hello to a smoother, safer login process.

+Enhanced Recipe Filtering
+Enjoy better filtering options to quickly find recipes that match your preferences, dietary requirements, or ingredient availability.

 <br> <b> More about our new additions in our next section!</b>

-## Feature additions: Enhancements, Upgrades and BugFixes:
-Presenting our latest additions: Here's a comprehensive list of all our new features, enhancements, and upgrades! <br>
-1. User Profile: In our application, users can now establish a profile with a unique username and password, allowing seamless login and logout.
-This facilitates personalized experiences and customized access to preferences and activities.
-Further details will be discussed in the following points.
-Your profile, information, and preferred recipes now inhabit a designated area, simplifying the management of all your belongings in one organized space.
-2. Bookmarks: Picture this scenario: You're commuting, scrolling through intriguing recipes in our app.
-Thanks to a cutting-edge feature, you can now save them instantly.
-The introduction of dedicated user profiles elevates your experience.
-Simply sign up, log in, and curate your favorite recipes in the "bookmarks" section under your profile.
-When the time comes to cook, everything awaits you – seamlessly organized and easily accessible.
-3. Search for recipes by name: Previously limited to ingredient-based searches only, our system now boasts an exciting upgrade.
-You can now search for recipes by name!
-Ever craved enchiladas without knowing the recipe?
-Simply input "enchiladas," peruse based on features, and relish the culinary journey.
-4. Refactoring the UI: We've eliminated inactive buttons and links, employing a technical process termed "system refactoring" to enhance functionality and optimize the user interface.
-5. System security upgrade: We observed some passwords present in the codebase, which is a major security threat.
-We have ensured to removed this and move it to the DB.
-Additionally, we have implemented secure logins and logouts ensuring the prevention of duplicate entries and safeguards credentials, fortifying the overall security of the system.
-6. The requirements.txt file has been updated to ensure forward compatibility by specifying package versions greater than or equal to the ones explicitly mentioned.
-This modification allows for the installation of packages with versions that meet or exceed the specified ones, thus accommodating future updates and maintaining compatibility with evolving dependencies.

 ## Documentation and Project Flow:
 ![](flow-rr.gif) <br><br>